bazel-contrib/publish-to-bcr/README.md

 ## LEGACY GitHub App

+:warning: The GitHub app will be discontinued after June 30, 2026.
+Please migrate to the GitHub Actions [reusable workflow](https://github.com/bazel-contrib/publish-to-bcr?tab=readme-ov-file#setup) before then.

 Prior to the introduction of the attestation feature in March 2025, this functionality was provided by a GitHub App.

 This documentation remains for users of that method to reference before upgrading.